ArsiaC01/Java-Methods-Programs-AP-Comp-A-2021-2022/README.md

   - `Chapter 12 - Arrays`
   - `Chapter 13 - ArrayLists`

+Each chapter package contains a chapter manifest file named `Chapter ##.md` (e.g., for Chapter 11, [`Chapter 11.md`](src/main/java/chapter11/Chapter%2011.md)).
+These document the chapter, a table of the exercises covered and the package each is contained in, and the contributors to that chapter.

 ### ⚠ Warnings ⚠
 All programs should be accurate for each exercise and understandable for the current level.
 However, there may be a few minor differences between the code provided and "acceptable" code.